t-gebauer/vscode-scm-auto-save/README.md

-# vsc-auto-save README
+# scm-auto-save README

-This is the README for your extension "vsc-auto-save".
+This is the README for your extension "scm-auto-save".
 After writing up a brief description, we recommend including the following sections.

 ## Features